 Iron gummies look simple on a label, but they’re one of the trickiest gummy formats to manufacture well.
 The reason isn’t just taste.
-It’s that you’re combining a reactive mineral with a candy-like matrix, then asking it to stay stable through cooking, depositing, conditioning, packaging, shipping, and months on a shelf.
+You’re combining a reactive mineral with a candy-like matrix, then asking it to stay stable through cooking, depositing, conditioning, packaging, shipping, and months on a shelf.

 Here’s the part most people miss: iron gummies are often won or lost on long-term stability, not on day-one flavor.
 A batch can taste great right after production and still drift into metallic notes, color changes, or texture issues weeks later.
 That “delayed failure” is usually predictable if you know where to look.